-Staff will support the SSCR as it undertakes a review of the Scope of Practice of the profession and any consultation of stakeholders relating to existing or new substances, drugs or lab tests.
+Activity Key Performance Indicators • Mactings of the CCDC will be hold at the call of the Committee Meetings of the SSRC will be held at the call of the Committee Chair and information related to matters to be presented to the Committee will be prepared and assembled by staff.
+Staff will support the SSCR as it undertakes consultation of stakeholders relating to existing or new substances, drugs or lab tests.
 As such, staff will Prepare consultation materials and release them publicly.
 Receive and respond to any inquiries about the consultations.
 Assemble and summarize consultation submissions for the SSRC and present these to the Committee for review.
-Where the SSRC makes recommendations for amendments to Council, staff will support the Council evaluation process and, if approved, prepare any Regulation amendments for approval of Council and submission to the Ministry of Health. -- -- ---
+Research from the Drug Information Research Centre on proposed changes to the schedules of drugs and substances will be obtained and included in any briefing from the Committee to Council recommending changes.
+Where the SSRC makes recommendations for amendments to Council, staff will support the Council evaluation process and, if approved, prepare any Regulation amendments for approval of Council and submission to the Ministry of Health.

-2. Governance & Accountability of the College Estimated annual costs: \$200,000 The College will ensure that it is properly governed by a Council and an Executive Committee as required under the Regulated Health Professions Act, 1991 and that these governing bodies fulfill their roles and responsibilities under the Act and are properly constituted as set out in the Naturopathy Act, 2007 and the College by-laws.
+2. Governance & Accountability of the College

+The College will ensure that it is properly governed by a Council and an Executive Committee as required under the Regulated Health Professions Act, 1991 and that these governing bodies fulfill their roles and responsibilities under the Act and are properly constituted as set out in the Naturopathy Act, 2007 and the College by-laws.
 The College will also ensure that it remains accountable to the Minister of Health on behalf of the people of Ontario, as well as any other oversight bodies established by the Government of Ontario.
 As such, the following operational activities will be undertaken.